 And speaking of food, don’t miss a visit to the city’s Central Market.
 The Romanesque-style building was constructed in 1889 and is home to ethnic foods, sweets (shoofly pie, anyone?), cured meats, plus plenty of fruits and veggies.
 It’s the oldest continuously operating farmers’ market in the U.S.

 If you prefer an attraction with your shoofly pie, check out Dutch Haven.
-Yes, it looks like a tourist trap with its big windmill on the roof, but it sells more pies than any other bakery in Lancaster County.
+Yes, it looks like a tourist trap with its big windmill on the roof, but it sells more pies than any other bakery in the county.
 (Some folks swear that it’s the perfect souvenir.)

 Check out the Hans Herr House and Eastern Woodland Longhouse.
-Built in 1719, the house is the oldest building in the county.
+Built in 1719, the house is the oldest building in Lancaster County.
 Guides point out a still-intact wood and iron steamer trunk, belonging to one of the original immigrant occupants.
 Leave enough time to visit the Native American Longhouse on the property.
-The 62-foot-long, 20-footwide structure was recreated to depict life during the early years of European settlement.
+The 62-foot-long, 20-foot-wide structure was recreated to depict life during the early years of European settlement.

 Train buffs will love the Strasburg Rail Road in nearby Strasburg.
 Hop aboard for a steam-powered 45-minute meander through the charming countryside.